Penang Hokkien: Entertainment

 In recent years, a number of movies that incorporate the use of Penang Hokkien have been filmed, as part of wider efforts to preserve the language's relevance.
 Among the more recent movies are The Journey, which became the highest-grossing Malaysian film in 2014, and You Mean the World to Me, the first movie to be filmed entirely in Penang Hokkien.

-Another significant contribution to the entertainment landscape is the Penang Hokkien Podcast.
-Founded in 2005 by John Ong, a Penangite residing in Kansas City, US - this podcast stands as the pioneering platform dedicated entirely to Penang-style Hokkien.
-The podcast offers a fun and engaging show for Penangites and individuals who understand the language.
-With its inception predating the recent wave of Penang Hokkien-focused films, the podcast provides a unique space for lighthearted and casual conversations with no topic restrictions.
-Listeners can enjoy funny and relatable discussions reminiscent of sharing secrets and stories with close friends.
+Another contribution to the entertainment landscape is the Penang Hokkien Podcast.
 As an initiative in the realm of Penang Hokkien entertainment, the Penang Hokkien Podcast complements the efforts to preserve the language's relevance.
-It serves as an audio medium that celebrates the culture, and humour associated with Penang Hokkien, offering a valuable resource for those seeking an immersive experience.
+It serves as an audio medium that celebrates the culture, and humour associated with Penang Hokkien.

 In the Doctor Who series, the first language to be used other than English was Hokkien.
 This occurred in a dialogue translated by the Penang-born actress Pik-Sen Lim, in The Mind of Evil serial (1971).
 Lim also used Penang Hokkien in the British sitcom Mind Your Language (1977–79), when portraying the character Chung Su-Lee, a Chinese national.